Fast Nonlinear Vector Quantile Regression: Acknowledgements

 \section{Acknowledgements}

 Y.R. was supported by the Israel Science Foundation (grant No. 729/21).
 Y.R. thanks Shai Feldman and Stephen Bates for discussions about vector quantile regression, and the Career Advancement Fellowship, Technion, for providing research support.
-A.A.R., S.V., and A.M.B. were partially supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 863839), and by the Council For Higher Education - Planning \& Budgeting Committee.
+A.A.R., S.V., and A.M.B. were partially supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 863839), by the Council For Higher Education - Planning \& Budgeting Committee, and by the Israeli Smart Transportation Research Center (ISTRC).